The spread of new electronic pills with integrated sensors creates both ethical and legal challenges, researchers warn.

 The question of who owns the patient data also generates a number of different problems.

-It may not be clear how the pharmaceutical manufacturer stores the data collected in the app, whether the manufacturer can use the anonymous data for their own analyzes, how long the manufacturer can store the data, and whether the patient can request the deletion of their data.
+It may not be clear how the pharmaceutical manufacturer stores the data collected in the app, whether the manufacturer can use the anonymized data for its own analyses, how long the manufacturer can store the data, and whether the patient can request deletion of their data.

 The issue of secure data storage is particularly relevant given the risk of patient data in the app being hacked using software viruses or spyware.